-Arvind Kejriwal issues directives to reduce price of RT-PCR test in Delhi
+Delhi govt caps price of RT-PCR test by private labs at Rs 800

+New Delhi, Nov 30: The Delhi government on Monday capped the price of the RT-PCR test by private labs at Rs 800.
+So far, people had to shell out Rs 2,400 for the Real-Time Polymerase Chain Reaction test, considered the most accurate worldwide.

-New Delhi, Nov 30: Delhi Chief Minister Arvind Kejriwal on Monday said he has issued directives to reduce the price of the RT-PCR test in the national capital, saying it will help those going to private labs for COVID-19 tests.
+Earlier in the day, Delhi Chief Minister Arvind Kejriwal said he has issued directives to reduce the price of the RT-PCR test in the national capital, saying it will help those going to private labs for COVID-19 tests.

 Currently, people have to spend Rs 2,400 for the RT-PCR test at private labs.